collardeau/staterize/README.md

 # staterize

-A tiny state machine designed for React
+A tiny state machine designed for React.

 # Install